New Haven County, Connecticut

 New Haven County is a county in the south central part of the U.S. state of Connecticut.
 As of the 2020 census, the population was 864,835, making it the third-most populous county in Connecticut.
-Two of the state's top 5 largest cities, New Haven (3rd) and Waterbury (5th), are part of New Haven County.
+Two of the state's five largest cities, New Haven (3rd) and Waterbury (5th), are part of New Haven County.

-New Haven County is part of the New Haven-Milford, CT Metropolitan Statistical Area, which is included in the New York metropolitan Combined Statistical Area.
+New Haven County is divided between the New Haven, CT Metropolitan Statistical Area (MSA) and the Waterbury–Shelton, CT MSA, which are both included in the New Haven–Hartford–Waterbury, CT Combined Statistical Area (CSA).

 County governments were abolished in Connecticut in 1960.
 Thus, as is the case with all eight of Connecticut's counties, there is no county government, and no county seat.
 Until 1960, the city of New Haven was the county seat.
 In Connecticut, towns are responsible for all local government activities, including fire and rescue, snow removal and schools.
 In some cases, neighboring towns will share certain activities, e.g. schools, health, etc. New Haven County is merely a group of towns on a map, and has no specific government authority.
 The county Sheriff system was abolished by voters and replaced by State Judicial Marshals in 2000.
 As a result, the state judicial system in New Haven County has three judicial districts: New Haven, Ansonia-Milford, and Waterbury.
+On June 6, 2022, the U.S. Census Bureau formally recognized Connecticut's nine councils of governments as county equivalents instead of the state's eight counties.
+Connecticut's eight historical counties continue to exist in name only, and are no longer considered for most federal statistical purposes going forward, even though statistical information for the county can still be created in many cases simply by grouping data from its component towns.